 The taste has the signature of Italy but is grown and canned in CA, USA.
 These sun-ripened tomatoes are freshly ground and then canned unpeeled, leaving bits of tomato skins throughout, resulting in a most flavorful sauce.

 are simply red pepper flakes.
 The peppers come from Calabria in southern Italy, a region known for its hot peppers.
-These pepper flakes have a spicy, mildly fruity taste and aroma that’s mild and authentically Italian.
+These pepper flakes have a spicy, mildly fruity taste and mild and authentically Italian aroma.
 Contrary to popular belief, a tiny pinch enhances the other flavors and does not make it “spicy”- we swear.

 A sweet Italian chili pepper.
 It is also known as the Golden Greek or fresh Italian pepper.